-During the 1930's, over 500 nesting pairs of Common Egrets were estimated on the Washo Reserve.
+During the 1930s, more than 500 nesting pairs of common egrets were estimated on the Washo Reserve.
 Wood stork, now an endangered species in South Carolina, were first observed in Washo Reserve in 1994.

-In 1974, the Santee Gun Club donated to The Nature Conservancy over 24,000 acres of property now known as the Santee Coastal Reserve.
-While the Conservancy deeded most of the property to the South Carolina Department of Natural Resources, the Conservancy retained the ecologically sensitive Washo Reserve.
+In 1974, the Santee Gun Club donated to The Nature Conservancy more than 24,000 acres of property now known as the Santee Coastal Reserve.
+While TNC deeded most of the property to the South Carolina Department of Natural Resources, TNC retained the ecologically sensitive Washo Reserve.

 Recently, The Nature Conservancy has been working collaboratively with partners to help maintain Washo Reserve as a viable wading bird rookery, particularly for the endangered American wood stork.
 Dying cypress trees and increased amounts of aquatic weeds threaten the interior rookery used by more than 150 nesting pairs of wood storks.
 A new water control structure was installed to help manipulate the water levels to better manage new cypress growth.
 In January 2013, 275 new cypress trees were planted, many of those within dead cypress stumps in the interior of the 200-acre wetland.
 In the summer and fall of 2013, the aquatic weeds will be chemically treated with an aquatic approved herbicide to promote open water around the wood stork nests.